michaelockenden/algorand-flask/blog/blogpost.md

     return "Algorand Balance"
 ```

-The reason we've structured it like this is for a lot more flexiblity.
+The reason we've structured it like this is for a lot more flexibility.
 As we start adding more features, a single `app.py` will quickly become overcrowded and hard to use.
-What we've done is used a Flask Blueprint to seperate components.
+What we've done is used a Flask Blueprint to separate components.

 Now you might be wondering about the static and template folders mentioned in `views.py`.
 These are to store the project's CSS and HTML, respectively.
-We can add these folder as so:
+We can add these folders as so:

 ```bash
 └── your_project_name/